BeyondTheClouds/enos/docs/contribute/new-provider.rst

 with:

 .. code-block:: python

    rsc = config['resources']

    # Use rsc to book resources ...

-At the end of the ``init`` the provider should return a list of hosts that Enos can SSH on, together with a pool of available IP for OpenStack Network.
+At the end of the ``init``, the provider should return a list of hosts that Enos can SSH on, together with a pool of available IP for OpenStack Network.